True Lies: Plot

-On the island, Harry's suspicions about Juno are confirmed: Crimson Jihad paid her to help them smuggle four stolen MIRV nuclear warheads into the country by hiding them in priceless antique statues.
-Aziz demands that the United States remove all U.S. military forces from the Persian Gulf forever or else he will detonate a warhead each week in a major U.S. city.
-He also says he will detonate one warhead on the uninhabited island to demonstrate that Crimson Jihad is a nuclear power.
-Before he and Helen are tortured, Harry is administered a truth serum and confesses his double life to Helen.
-They escape to watch as one warhead is set to explode in 90 minutes and the others are loaded onto vehicles to be taken into the U.S. via the Overseas Highway, thus bypassing U.S. Customs.
-Harry and Helen get separated in the ensuing melee where Harry kills most of the terrorists, but Aziz gets away with one of the warheads.
+The couple are taken to an island in the Florida Keys, where Helen learns of Harry's double life.
+Harry learns Juno had managed to smuggle four MIRV nuclear warheads by hiding them in fake antique statues.
+Aziz sends a message threatening to detonate warheads in major cities unless the U.S. government removes their forces from the Persian Gulf.
+He starts a timer to detonate one warhead on an uninhabited island as a demonstration.

+Harry breaks out of his restraints and kills his would-be torturers.
+The couple learn that one warhead is set to explode in 90 minutes while the others are loaded onto vehicles to be taken into the mainland via the Overseas Highway, bypassing U.S. Customs.
+In the ensuing melee, Harry and Helen kill many of the terrorists, but their main convoy drive off with two warheads, while Aziz carries one on a helicopter.
 Helen is caught by Juno and taken in a limousine following the convoy.

-Gib and other Omega agents pick up Harry and they use two Marine Harrier jump jets to intercept the convoy by destroying part of the Seven Mile Bridge.
-Harry rescues Helen from Juno's limo before it goes off the Highway and topples into the water, killing Juno in the process.
+Gib and other Omega agents pick up Harry.
+Two Marine Harrier jump jets destroy part of the Seven Mile Bridge, intercepting the convoy.
+Hanging from a helicopter, Harry rescues Helen from the limo before it falls off the bridge, killing Juno.
+The warhead left on the island detonates without killing anyone.

-The warhead left on the island detonates in front of the public without killing anyone.
-Gib tells Harry that Aziz and his men are holding Dana hostage in a downtown Miami skyscraper and are threatening to detonate their last warhead.
-Harry commandeers one of the Harriers to rescue his daughter.
-Faisil gets into the building by posing as part of a news team requested by Aziz.
-When Faisil kills several of Aziz's men, Dana steals the missile control key and flees to the building's roof, eventually climbing a tower crane and threatening to drop the key to the street.
-Aziz pursues and nearly catches her before Harry arrives.
-Harry rescues a shocked Dana, and after a tense struggle with Aziz, he eventually has him ensnared on the end of one of the plane's missiles, which Harry fires at a terrorist helicopter, killing Aziz and the remnants of Crimson Jihad.
-Harry, Helen, and Dana are then safely reunited.
+Harry discovers that Aziz and his men are holding Dana hostage in a Miami skyscraper and are threatening to detonate their last warhead.
+Harry commandeers one of the jets to rescue her.
+Faisil gets into the building by posing as a news cameraman.
+Dana steals the missile control key and flees to the roof, while Faisil kills several of Aziz's men.
+Aziz pursues Dana onto a tower crane, and then Harry arrives.
+Harry rescues Dana, and after a struggle with Aziz, he has him ensnared on the end of one of the plane's missiles, which Harry fires at a terrorist helicopter, killing Aziz and the remnants of Crimson Jihad.
+Harry, Helen and Dana are safely reunited.

 A year later, Harry and Helen are working together as Omega agents.
-While on a mission at a formal party, they encounter Simon, working as a waiter and pretending to be a spy as before.
-He runs away in fear after they reveal themselves and threaten to kill him.
-They dance a passionate tango while waiting for their contact and with Gib pleading with them to take their work seriously.
+While on a mission at a formal party, they encounter Simon, working as a waiter and pretending to be a spy.
+Simon runs away in fear after they reveal themselves and threaten to kill him to avoid jeopardizing their covers.
+Harry and Helen dance the tango, while Gib pleads for them to take their work seriously.